chmarti1/wstrike/README.md

 To be certain everything has gone as planned, it may be helpful to restart the system after installation.

+## Installing from image

+Use the directions in the `./image/README.md` file.

 ## USB Communication

 When any USB key is inserted into the Pi, the `wsadmin` service automatically